vladp72/iffl/docs/README.md

 Types that are usually used with this container are POD types defined elsewhere.
 We cannot extent these types.
 We do need several methods to be able to traverse and modify elements in the container:

 * Mandatory methods have to be implemented in all types and all scenarios
   * Returns minimum required buffer size.
-For example minimum requiered buffer size for FILE_FULL_EA_INFORMATION is offset of field EaValueLength, plus size of EaValueLength.
-If buffer is smaller then we canot even tell size used by the data of the element.
+For example minimum required buffer size for FILE_FULL_EA_INFORMATION is offset of field EaValueLength, plus size of EaValueLength.
+If buffer is smaller then we cannot even tell size used by the data of the element.
    * ```static size_t minimum_size() noexcept;```
   * Returns element size calculated from size of data contained by the element.
 For example for FILE_FULL_EA_INFORMATION it would be size of minimum header plus value in EaNameLength and EaValueLength.
    * ```static size_t get_size(<type> const &e) noexcept;```
-* Optinal method that validates element contains correct data.
+* Optional method that validates element contains correct data.
 For instance it can check that size of the fields fit in the element buffer.
-Forexample for FILE_FULL_EA_INFORMATION it can check that element size would not be larger than offset to the next element.
+For example for FILE_FULL_EA_INFORMATION it can check that element size would not be larger than offset to the next element.
   * ```static bool validate(size_t buffer_size, <type> const &e) noexcept;```
 * Types that have offset to the next element must implement method that return that value.
 Container uses this method to traverse list, but if type does not have that field then you should not implement this method.
 Without this method container will use get_size as an offset to the next element.
  * ```static size_t get_next_offset(<type> const &e) noexcept;```
 * For scenario where we need to modify list, and the type supports next element offset field, you need to implement a method that allows setting updating this field.
 If type does not support next element offset then do not implement this method.
-If this method is not present then container assumes next offset field is not part of the type and wil no-op updating it.
+If this method is not present then container assumes next offset field is not part of the type and will no-op updating it.
   * ```static void set_next_element_offset(<type> &buffer, size_t size) noexcept;```
-* Optionally you can add a static variable that tells allignment required for an element header.
-Container will add padding to the element to keep next element propertly alligned.
-If this member is absent then container asusmes that elements can be 1 byte alligned and would not add any padding.
-Reading unaligned data might cause an exception or sigfault on some platfors, unless you explicitely annotate your pointers as unaligned.
+* Optionally you can add a static variable that tells alignment required for an element header.
+Container will add padding to the element to keep next element properly aligned.
+If this member is absent then container assumes that elements can be 1 byte aligned and would not add any padding.
+Reading unaligned data might cause an exception or sig-fault on some platforms, unless you explicitly annotate your pointers as unaligned.
   * ```constexpr static size_t const alignment{ <alignment> }```

-User can pass a type that implements these method as an explicit template parameter or she can scpecialize iffl::flat_forward_list_traits for the type.
+User can pass a type that implements these method as an explicit template parameter or she can specialize iffl::flat_forward_list_traits for the type.
 By default all containers and algorithms will look for this specialization.

 List of methods that can be implemented:
 ```